15 Most Venomous Snakes in the World

 Green mambas are native to Africa, where they live in tropical regions.
 The average size of these snakes is between 4 and 6 feet.

-They prefer living in dense vegetation, such as thickets, swamps, and jungles.
+They prefer dense vegetation, such as thickets, swamps, and jungles.

 They usually hunt alone but sometimes form hunting parties with other members of their species.
 In addition, they will attack domestic livestock and pets if left unsupervised.